ublanquet/training-angularjs/README.md

 ### 5. Components
 Create a new component to display the pagination element.

- - Differences between component and directive?
+ - Differences between component and directive? component +propre&simple (c une directive en dessous)), directive + complexe "directive that is triggered by an attribute or CSS class, rather than an element"

 ### 6. Models